 Complications of the fetus and the newborn with multiple gestations

-• Preterm birth occurs in more than 50% of twin births, in 90% of triplets, and in virtually all quadruple pregnancies.
+• Preterm birth occurs more than 50% in twin births, 90% in triplets, and virtually in all quadruple pregnancies.

-• Compared to a single gestation, the probability of a twin and a triplet is seven and more than 20 times higher, respectively, than dying during the first month of life.
+• Compared to a single gestation, it is 7 and 20 times more probable for a twin and a triple, respectively, to die during the first month of life.

 • Prematurity is associated with an increased risk of respiratory distress syndrome (RDS), intracranial hemorrhage, cerebral palsy, blindness, low birth weight and increased neonatal morbidity and mortality.
 Respiratory distress syndrome accounts for approximately 50% of neonatal deaths associated with prematurity.